arcmags/usync/README.md

 : Display help and exit.

 ## Config
-*.usync* - yaml file defining usync repo, may contain the following keys:
+*.usync* - yaml file defining usync repo, contains the following keys:

 *url*
 : Remote repo url.
 May be an ssh alias.
 Required.